econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 This might not be feasible with public datasets like the SCF because the sample sizes might be too small; but with large administrative data of the kind available to 401(k) providers it should be possible.

-## The Baseline Academic Model
+## The Baseline Academic Models

+(lcp-model)=
+### The Life Cycle Portfolio ('LCP') Model

 We begin by describing the optimal consumption-saving problem over the life cycle for a consumer, focusing on the dynamics of their income while ignoring how returns to saving work.
 After we have finished describing the basic life cycle model, we will augment it to add optimal portfolio choice between a safe asset and a risky asset (like the stock market) with a higher expected rate of return.

-### Basic Life Cycle Consumption-Saving Model

-In each discrete time period (indexed by $t$), a consumer's flow of utility depends on how much they consume from their available resources:
+In each year (indexed by $t$), a consumer's flow of utility depends on how much they consume from their available resources.
 We assume that the utility function is of the standard Constant Relative Risk Aversion form:
 \begin{align}
     \uFunc(\cLvl) & = \frac{\cLvl^{1-\CRRA}}{1-\CRRA}
 \end{align}
+but of course the consumer is smart enough to realize that preserving some resources for the future is a good idea; this is why all wealth is not consumed immediately.

 At the time they choose how much to consume, the consumer has total market resources of $\mLvl_t$, representing their previously owned resources (bank balances) and current income flow $\yLvl_t$.
-Whatever the agent does not consume is retained as assets $\aLvl_t$, which accrue interest by factor $\Rport_{t+1}$ between period $t$ and period $t+1$.
+Whatever the agent does not consume constitutes assets $\aLvl_t$, which accrue interest by factor $\Rport_{t+1}$ between period $t$ and period $t+1$.
 We follow most of the literature and assume that the consumer faces a hard liquidity (or borrowing) constraint: they cannot end any period with negative assets.
-The intertemporal budget constraint can thus be expressed as:
+These assumptions are expressed as:
 \begin{align}
     \aLvl_t = \mLvl_t - \cLvl_t, & \text{~~~remaining assets are market resources less consumption} \\
     \aLvl_t \geq 0, & \text{~~~consumer cannot borrow} \\